-Delaware Yacht Registration Summary.
+Delaware Yacht Registration

+What you should know about Delaware yacht registration.Delaware yacht registration is very popular among both domestic and foreign boat owners.
+It has particular appeal for those looking to avoid taxes and assessments which are typically associated with yacht ownership.
+This, combined with the fact that corporations are easily formed and relatively anonymous, makes Delaware a popular choice.
 This summary presents a general overview of what Delaware registration is all about, why it has become so prevalent worldwide, and how it relates to other methods of boat registration.
-You will also gain insight into some of the aspects of registering a boat in the State of Delaware.
+You will also gain some insight as to implications of registering an offshore yacht in the State of Delaware.

 True Meaning - In order to understand the true meaning of a Delaware yacht registration, you will need to know about the differences between registration, titling, and documentation here in the United States.
 This is especially important for foreign owners who are looking to establish an offshore yacht registration.
 A great deal of misconception exists about Delaware registrations with regard to a vessel's nationality and tax status.

 State Registration Defined - Boat registration in the usual sense is a process by which state jurisdictions grant operational privileges for all types of watercraft.
 This is evidenced by a certificate of registration which must be present on the boat when underway.
 A registered boat may operate on that particular state's waters and acquires visitation rights in other states.
 Boat registration is also a means of revenue enhancement as it is typically associated with the collection of fees and taxes.